 Only two sizes of off-the-shelf lumber are required to build this project.
-Treated lumber is suggested, which does not require finishing.
+Treated lumber is recommended, which is great because it does not require finishing.
 However, the end grains could benefit from sealing, and the entire table could easily be stained or painted to match other backyard or garden features.

 7. Kids’ Picnic Table

 Here’s a robust, traditional design with built-in seating that has been specially sized for kids.
-With the Kids’ Picnic Table, the smaller members of a family can eat and play games with friends at a backyard sitting area built just for them.
+With Ready2BuildDesigns’ Kids’ Picnic Table, the younger members of your family can eat and play games with friends at a backyard sitting area built just for them.

 Standard store-bought lumber is used throughout, along with common screws and bolts.
-The instructions for the miniature picnic table are very clear and concise, having been devised by a woodworking instructor.
+The instructions for the kids’ picnic table are very clear and concise, having been devised by a woodworking instructor.

 8. Outdoor Farmhouse Table

-Those who frequently barbecue for large groups of family and friends may want to check out these Outdoor Farmhouse Table plans.
+Those who frequently barbecue for large groups of family and friends may want to check out these Outdoor Farmhouse Table plans from Etsy seller Les Kenny.
 The finished piece can comfortably seat up to 12 people, though plans for stools or benches are not included.

 In spite of its impressive size, materials for the Outdoor Farmhouse Table are not difficult to source, and construction is relatively quick and easy.
 The project designer used a table saw to cut the legs to size, but it’s entirely feasible to use a different cutting method.